Tooth Extractions For Braces

 After extraction, it is not very uncommon for you to feel slight pain and discomfort.
 We will prescribe anti- inflammatory drugs and pain-killers to make you comfortable.
 After dental extraction, you should keep the following in mind:

-- Avoid Hot Drinks or Foods – we recommend that you should eat an ice-cream, or drink juice.
-This will help in controlling bleeding and developing a high-quality clo
+we recommend that you should eat an ice-cream, or drink juice.
+This will help in controlling bleeding and developing a high-quality closure.

 In case of surgical extraction, we will schedule a follow-up appointment to evaluate the progress of wound healing.